pupilfirst/pupilfirst/docs/developers/development_setup.md

 #### On Ubuntu

+The following command should be run to update package lists

+    sudo apt-get update

 The following command should install all required dependencies on Ubuntu.
 If you're using another _flavour_ of Linux, adapt the command to work with the package manager available with your distribution.